sgtechiq/rivulet/README.md

 ![Logo](logo.png)

 Rivulet is a modern, fast, lightweight PHP framework designed exclusively for API development.
 It prioritizes simplicity, performance, security, and extensibility, making it ideal for building scalable APIs.
-Built for PHP 8.3+ on Ubuntu, Rivulet is production-ready and deployable on shared hosting, VPS, Docker, or cloud environments.
+Built for PHP 8.3+, Rivulet is production-ready and deployable on shared hosting, VPS, Docker, or cloud environments.
 It focuses on API features, with no unnecessary web view bloat.

 ## Key Features

 - **API-Centric Routing**: File-based routing with prefixes, groups, middleware, and file viewers.
 Supports caching for faster loads.
-- **Lightweight ORM**: CodeIgniter-inspired ORM with CRUD operations, relationships (hasOne, hasMany, belongsTo, belongsToMany), migrations, and seeders.
-Supports MySQL, MariaDB, SQLite, PostgreSQL, with multiple connections (same driver).
+- **Lightweight ORM**: ORM with CRUD operations, relationships (hasOne, hasMany, belongsTo, belongsToMany), migrations, and seeders.
+Supports MySQL, MariaDB, SQLite, PostgreSQL, with multiple connections.
 - **Authentication**: Token-based security (JWT-like) from scratch, with password encryption.
 Supports stateless or DB-stored tokens for revocation.
 - **Filesystem Management**: Upload, delete, copy, move, rename, download files/directories.
 Zip compression/extraction.
 CLI-linked public storage.
 - **Template Engine**: Simple .html templates for variables, array mapping/loops.
 Load by name or subdir.
 Default pages for 404/unauthorized.